 - West Grove, Chester County.

-The Tullytown landfill is certified through 2019 but Waste Management, who runs the landfill, said they expect it to close in three years, which would be at some point in 2018.
-There is another landfill very nearby in Morrisville known as the GROWS North Landfill that is expected to close down earlier than that.
-Did you know that cash gifts from the Borough of Tullytown have been as high as $6000 per household?
+Nearby the GROWS North Landfill is the Tullytown landfill, which is certified through 2019, however, Waste Management, who runs the landfill, expect to shut it down within the next few years.
+Did you know that cash gifts from the Borough of Tullytown have been as high as $6,000 per household?
 Residents have to put up with the terrible smell of the landfill, but are rewarded with some of the revenue from the landfill.
-Read more on Bloomberg.com
+Read more on The Intell.com

-While the need for landfills is decreasing, the Zero Waste Sub committee defines zero waste as over 90% diversion rate.
-So there is still some waste that can’t be recycled or converted to energy.
+While the need for landfills is decreasing, there is still some waste that can’t be recycled or converted to energy.
 Many townships outside of Philadelphia still use landfills.
 In fact there are 44 permitted landfills in Pennsylvania; however, only 3 of those reside in Philadelphia, Chester County, Delaware County, and Bucks County.